 Pane Bianco literally means white bread.
 It is light with a porous, airy interior.
-But this version, from King Arthur’s Flour (KAF), is filled with fresh basil, garlic, cheese, and sundried tomatoes.
+This version is filled with fresh basil, garlic, cheese, and sundried tomatoes.

-Recently KAF started this “bakealong” project wherein every month they’ll unveil a new recipe to bake together.
-I am up for this challenge!
-For this month of August this Pane Bianco is the featured recipe.
 It’s my first time to bake this bread and I am so happy with the results!
 Not only it is pretty to look at but also enjoyable to bake and satisfying to eat.
-It’s shape is unique which actually makes it more visually stunning.
+Its shape is unique which actually makes it more visually stunning.

 Pane Bianco with Tomatoes, Basil, Garlic and Cheese